Can you use your phone on an Alaskan cruise?

 Since the Alaskan Passage is a relatively small area compared to the open ocean, there might be spots that you can pick up cell service while you are at sea.
 You’ll want to check at the top of your phone for the name of the network to make sure it’s your carrier before using.

 When out of range of land-based cell towers, you can still use your phone if needed, but it will be through service provided on the cruise ship.

 In this case, your carrier bills you at special international roaming rates.
 We’ve looked up the rates for the big three carriers:

 Don’t want to pay these high rates?
 Some cell providers also have cruise packages that are designed to work on the ship.
 By paying a set amount ahead of time, you can get service on the ship without worrying about your bill.
 Just know that it can be pricey.

 For instance, AT&T offers a $100 plan that gives you 200MB of data and unlimited talk and text on most cruise ships.
 You’ll want to get in touch with your provider for more details of their specific plan.

 However, given the cost of the plans and service, it’s usually better just to wait until you can connect to a land-based tower in the U.S. or Canada, which is already part of your plan.

-Smarter Option: Using the Ship’s Internet to Keep in Touch
+Smarter Option: Using the Ship’s Wi-Fi to Use Your Phone

 If you’re on an Alaskan cruise, we’d actually suggest using the wi-fi on the ship to keep in touch.